From what I noticed, you can invite whoever you want to the weddings in Thailand up until the day, which I think is pretty cool.

 We met at Christina’s apartment the morning of the wedding.
 It was convenient because she lived 3 minutes away.

 A few hours later we walked to the school.
-One of our friends let Jade use crutches so once we got there, she was stable.

 The wedding was a blast.
 We sat at a table and of course, drank a bunch of whiskey and ate quantities of food.